ocbe-uio/BayesMallows/README.md

 ### Future Extensions

-Plans for future extensions of the package include allowing for analysis of time-varying ranks as described in Asfaw et al. (2016), (frequentist) maximum likelihood estimation, and implementation of a variational Bayes algorithm for approximation the posterior distribution.
+Plans for future extensions of the package include allowing for analysis of time-varying ranks as described in Asfaw et al. (2016), and implementation of a variational Bayes algorithm for approximation the posterior distribution.
+The sequential Monte Carlo algorithms will also be extended to cover a larger part of the model framework.

 ## Citation